Sharks33/weatherapp/README.md

 $ npm install
 ```

+## TO Demo

+### Weather only currently able to update based on 3 hour intervals (this can be updated using paid API).

+### Unit tests need to be implemented using Karma and Jasmin, which are in place (should have been done first place).

+### Style can always be improved

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.